krutoi-muzhik/LS/README.md

  info about the user, owner of file is got from struct "passwd" using func "getpwuid"

+ # Make:
+  Use "make ls" to compile programm

+  Use "make clean" to delete all object object and executable files

+  (for linux only)

 # Run:
  To run use "make ls" and "./ls dir -flag"
 ##### (You can combine flags together)